This resource will help you manage the side effects from your chemotherapy.

 Remember to always clean your hands:

-- After touching something that may have germs (such as after using the bathroom, touching a doorknob, or shaking hands)
+- After touching something that may have germs.
+Clean your hands after using the bathroom, touching a doorknob, or shaking hands.

 Call your healthcare provider if you: